-[1] Does not include:
+[2] 2023 fees do not include:

-- audit fees for which \$13 (2022 \$4,524) related to the audit of certain of the mutual funds managed by the Corporation. - audit-related fees for which \$315 (2022- \$0) related to certain of the mutual funds managed by the Corporation. - tax services fees for which \$204 (2022 \$122) related to certain of the mutual funds managed by the Corporation. - all other fees for which \$0 (2022 \$0) related to certain of the mutual funds managed by the Corporation.
+- audit fees for which \$13 related to the audit of certain of the mutual funds managed by the Corporation. - audit-related fees for which \$315 related to certain of the mutual funds managed by the Corporation. - tax services fees for which \$204 related to certain of the mutual funds managed by the Corporation.